exakat/exakat/docs/Annex.rst

 List of analyzers, by version of introduction, newest to oldest.
 In parenthesis, the first element is the analyzer name, used with 'analyze -P' command, and the seconds, if any, are the recipes, used with the -T option.
 Recipes are separated by commas, as the same analysis may be used in several recipes.

+* 1.4.6

+  * Only Variable For Reference (Functions/OnlyVariableForReference)

 * 1.4.5